dani3l0/librusik/README.md

 ## Some other words

-Because this was my first app written in Python, code quality is quite meh.
-Don't expect code to be super readable and flexible.
+Because this was my first app written in Python, code is a fucking mess.
+Don't expect it to be super readable and flexible.

 _It just works_